mmusnjak/bazel-rust/README.md

 * Figure out how to build multiple profiles.
 Is the macro used in axum_app how it is supposed to be?

-* Figure out how to run and debug from inside VSCode
+* Figure out how to run and debug from inside VSCode.
+Some info is available in [a Github issue](https://github.com/bazelbuild/rules_rust/issues/370)

 * Figure out how to build for linux-amd64 from MacOS M1